Location

 Focus areas

-• Single institution and multi-institution clinical trials
+• Single institution and multi-institution clinical trials.
+She is involved in quality-of-life studies in people with cancer.

 Significance to patient care